 - Any benefit you would lose because of the divorce

 The first consideration will be the welfare of any children of the marriage.
-In many cases, the court will order a settlement that is driven by meeting both parties’ needs and those of any children.
+In many cases, the court will order a settlement that is driven by meeting both parties’ needs and those of any children - the allocation of assets will reflect their welfare needs, taking into account where they will be living and with whom.
 This may involve dividing the assets equally or by making an adjustment to an equal division to reflect how needs will be met going forward.

 Any debts that either party has (or the parties jointly have) must be taken into account when dividing the assets on divorce.